gabbriella1/Mendix-App-Distribution-Center-Logistics-Integration-/README.md

 ## Business Process Model

 The full supply chain process was modeled using BPMN.
 It includes quote requests, truck coordination, order staging, location tracking, and delivery confirmation.
-[BPMN Diagram](./BPMN%20of%20the%20whole%20business%20process%20(1).png)
+[BPMN Diagram](./BPMN of the whole business process.png)

 ---